Great Bend Tunnel Overlook and John Henry Monument (1972-2012)

 Backstory and Context

 John Henry was the first black superhero in a way.
-As his tail moved from being depressing to up flighting, he became someone for African American youth to look up to.
+As his tale moved from being depressing to uplifting, he became someone for African American youth to look up to.
 John Henry was also an inspiration for Superman.
 So much so that after the Death of Superman storyline a successor for Superman was named John Henry Irons (the superhero Steel).

 Why do you think John's legend isn't that widespread today?
 I live in WV and many of the people of my generation have never heard of the tale.